Charles Gildon: Early life

+Career

-His first known literary employer was John Dunton, who used Gildon for the Athenian Mercury (see Restoration literature for a discussion of this periodical) and to write The History of the Athenian Society in 1692.
-In the same year, Gildon wrote a biography of Aphra Behn, claiming to have been a close friend of hers.
-Inasmuch as he and Behn were both probably from Dorset and royalists (although only Gildon's family had been active during the Interregnum, whereas Behn was probably a Cavalier spy), it is possible that Gildon did know and seek out Behn, but his account of her life has many demonstrable errors in it (including a wholly credulous reading of Oroonoko).
-At the time, however, he was a social correspondent with John Dryden and William Wycherley, as well as Behn, and he lived a courtly lifestyle.
-He was a Deist around 1693–1698, and Daniel Defoe attacked him as a rake who had six well-fed whores and a starving wife.
-Gildon edited the Works of Charles Blount in 1693 and added his own Deist tract, Oracles of Reason, to the edition.
-In 1695, he produced a Life of Blount that made his subject heroic.
-At the same time, he wrote a defense of Dryden's modernism against Thomas Rymer in 1694.
+His first known literary employer was John Dunton, who used Gildon for The Athenian Mercury and to write The History of the Athenian Society in 1692.
+In the same year, Gildon wrote a biography of Aphra Behn, claiming to have been her close friend.
+Inasmuch as he and Behn were both probably royalists from Dorset (although only Gildon's family had been active during the Interregnum, whereas Behn was probably a Cavalier spy), it is possible that Gildon did know and seek out Behn, but his account of her life has many errors (including a credulous reading of Oroonoko).
+At the time, he was a social correspondent with John Dryden and William Wycherley, as well as Behn.
+He was a Deist in the mid 1690s.

+In 1693, Gildon edited and published The Oracles of Reason.
+This book is a collection of Deist writings supplied by Charles Blount.
+It comprises a "Preface" by Gildon, Blount's "Vindication of Dr. Burnet", an English translation by "H. B." of three sections of Thomas Burnet's Archaeologiae Philosophicae, Blount's "Summary Account of the Deists Religion", and several letters (tracts) prepared by Blount, Gildon, and other writers.
+In 1695, Gildon republished The Oracles of Reason in his collection of The Miscellaneous Works of Charles Blount.
+Writing as "Lindamour", Gildon prefaced this new collection with an invented letter "To the Honorable and Divine Hermione.
+Giving an account of the Life and Death of the Author.", also known as Gildon's hagiographic "Life of Blount".

+In 1694, in response to Thomas Rymer's recently published criticisms of Shakespeare and other 'modern' plays and their authors, Goldin presented a defense of the modernism of John Dryden and John Dennis.

 Between 1696 and 1702, Gildon wrote four blank verse tragedies that failed.
-He also converted to Anglicanism in 1698 and wrote, later, The Deist's Manual (1705), to attack Deism.
-He also produced a series of tales, including "The Post-Boy Robb'd of his Mail", "The Golden Spy," and "All for the Better" between 1692 and 1720.
+He converted to Anglicanism in 1698 and wrote The Deist's Manual (1705) to attack Deism.
+He produced a series of tales, including "The Post-Boy Robb'd of his Mail", "The Golden Spy," and "All for the Better" between 1692 and 1720.

 Gildon's The Golden Spy (1709) has been regarded by modern scholars as "the first, fully-fledged it-narrative in English".
 But for his contemporaries, it tends to be read as "a Menippean satire, a re-adaptation of Apuleius's The Golden Ass and a sequel to The New Metamorphosis [i.e. Gildon's adaptation of The Golden Ass in 1708]".